theobald-software/kb.theobald-software.github.io/content/_xtract-universal/target-principal-TPN.md

 #### Service Principal Name - SPN

-An SPN is assigned in the following form:

 The service class and host name are at least required for authenticating a service instance to a logon account.
-In general, Domain Admin rights are required for processing Manage Service Accounts.
+In general, <br> Domain Admin rights are required for processing Manage Service Accounts.

 ![AD User and computers - SPN](/img/contents/xu_ad_spn.png){:class="img-responsive"}